abhi32GBram/Chalkboard/Documentation.md

 - **Free Draw**: Triggered when a user draws freely on the canvas.
 This event is essential for capturing and managing freehand drawings, providing a more expressive and creative canvas editing experience.

 ---

+ > #  Real-Time Cursors in the Workspace

+### Real-Time Cursor Display

+- **Real-Time Updates**:
+     -  The workspace now displays the cursors of all users who join the canvas in real time.
+     -  This feature ensures that everyone's actions are immediately visible to others, fostering a more interactive and collaborative environment.

+- **Unique Color Assignment**:
+    - Each user is assigned a unique color for their cursor and label in the user list located in the top right section of the canvas.
+    - This color-coding helps in quickly identifying different users and their actions within the workspace.

+- **Low Latency**:
+    - The cursor position updates are powered by Convex DB, ensuring a fast response time of just 16ms.
+    - This minimal latency ensures that the workspace remains responsive and synchronized across all users.

+#### Cursor Position Calculation

+- The appearance and position of each user's cursor are determined by a callback function associated with the `onPointerMove` event listeners.
+ - This setup actively updates the coordinates of the pointer to the Convex server, which then reflects these updates to all users in the canvas session.
+ -  This mechanism ensures that the cursor movements are accurately represented in real time, with minimal delay.

+### Canvas Expansion and Zooming

+- **Infinite Working Space**:
+    - Users can now expand and zoom into the canvas using the mouse wheel.
+    - This feature provides a virtually infinite working space, allowing for extensive collaboration and creative exploration without the constraints of physical space.

+### User Identification

+- **Named Labels**:
+    -  A named label is attached to each user's cursor, displaying their names.
+    - This feature simplifies the identification of fellow users in the canvas, making it easier to collaborate and communicate effectively.

+---